 ATF Variances Not Only For Marking – Easing The Burden On Your Business

-Everyone in the firearms industry understands their business is strictly regulated by several federal and state government agencies.
+The firearms industry understands their business is regulated by several federal and state government agencies.
 The obvious one at the forefront of the mind of most is the Bureau of Alcohol, Tobacco, Firearms and Explosives (“ATF”).
-While many believe government agencies are free to implement whatever restrictions or controls upon your business that they see fit, they are largely bound by laws passed by Congress, or applicable state legislature, in setting regulatory requirements.
+While some may believe government agencies are free to implement restrictions or controls upon your business, they are largely bound by laws passed by Congress, or applicable state legislature, in setting regulatory requirements.
 Thus, the regulations adopted by any government agency, ATF in particular, are what that agency sees as what Congress would adopt or approve of if they were to get into the details as agencies are required to do.

 However, within their statutory authority, agencies do have some flexibility in their implementation of the “intent” of Congress.
 This is a practical necessity for multiple reasons.
 Not the least of is the fact that laws passed by legislatures are often ambiguous and are passed after the compromises made by hundreds of individuals.